jose-delarosa/sysadmin-tools/README.md

 ## Support

 These tools are provided as-is.
 Let me know if you have any problems.
-Enhancements welcomed!
+Enhancements are welcome!